DEMaestro1/spark-flow-int/README.md

 ## Set-up

-Download / pull the repo to your desired location.
+Download or pull the repo to your desired location.

 You can change the user and passwords in docker-compose file if need be, just make sure to change the configuration.conf file that is being used.
 Usually instead of user and pass being stored in such a way, projects use AWS Secrets or Azure Key Vault.